 Spend a day exploring Mount Fuji and the area around it with this private, fully customizable tour - from all around Kawaguchiko Lake and up to the Mount Fuji Fifth Station.

-The Itabashi Fireworks Festival is a bit longer than most Tokyo fireworks events.
-The event area, the south banks of the Itabashi River, is around a 20-minute walk from the nearest train stations.
-The festival promises some extra special fireworks, so make sure to get your best shot of the fireworks.
-The event is free, but reserved seating options are also available.
+The Itabashi Fireworks Festival lasts a bit longer than most Tokyo fireworks events.
+The main event viewing areas — the south and north banks of the Arakawa River — are around a 20-minute walk from the nearest train stations.
+The festival promises some extra-special fireworks, so make sure to get your best shot.
+The event is free, but reserved seating options are available.

 Jingugaien Fireworks Festival